 Rabbi Adam worked over the summers; trekking with teens around Israel for the North American Federation of Youth (NFTY), song leading and educating at Camp Hess Kramer in Malibu, and learning pastoral skills through the Clinical Pastoral Education program.

 Rabbi Adam was ordained in May 2009 and joined the Beth Am program team.
-In addition to his pulpit responsibilities at Beth Am, he works closely with lay leaders in community-building activities, such as the new community garden.
+In addition to his pulpit responsibilities at Beth Am, he works closely with lay leaders in community-building activities.
 Rabbi Adam works with families in Shabbaton, teaches teens in Confirmation, is the instructor for the Building Blocks of Judaism Class, and works closely with the membership/community committee.

 Rabbi Adam and his husband, Shalom, live in Belmont with their cat, Shachar and their dog, Phaedra.
 In his free time, he enjoys classical music, musical theater, chocolate, avocados, swimming, scuba diving and cooking.

 Natalia Tsvibel, Émigré Program Director